hernerd/GVSU-CIS350-HFCpp/docs/software_requirements_specification.md

 # Overview
 This document describes the functional and non-functional requirements of the game we are currently developing.
+The game is intended to follow the game Binding of Issac’s gameplay mechanics.

 # Functional Requirements
 1. Enemies